Skip to main content

 Custom Text

-A string of Unicode text which will be converted into speech via the TTS-1nc(e) speech engine.
+A string of Unicode text that will be converted into speech via the speech engine.
 A maximum of 250 characters is available per Custom Text element.

 Text From Field